 To earn a specialization, MPA students must accumulate 12 credits from the list of courses offered withing the track.

 MPA students participate in a series of Skills For Impact modules that develop emotional intelligence, awareness, leadership, negotiation, and teambuilding capacities, as well as practical skills such as media training and documentary film making.
 These are intended to provide students with skills that they will use during their MPA program, as well as in post-graduation employment.

 The third program component is the Applied Policy Project, a nine-month engagement between student teams and an external client that enables students to bridge classroom and experiential learning in a consultancy style format that is supported by the Applied Policy Project Director, a Faculty Advisor, and the client organization.

-- 16 credits for mandatory* courses (offered in the Fall and Winter terms of the first year)
+- 16 credits for mandatory* courses

 - 10 credits for Skills for Impact (SFI) modules (includes the mandatory 1-credit SFI module offered during Zero Week)

 - 6 credits for the Applied Policy Project (this is for the project work to be performed from Fall term Year 2 to Spring term Year 2)